catalina17/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Senior Research Scientist at [Google DeepMind](http://deepmind.com) with a background in machine learning, computer science and competitive programming.
 I love doing purposeful work that helps others!
-My focus is on multimodal and generative models, including data and evals.
-I've been an audio ML enthusiast since 2015!
+My focus is on music generation, finding useful signals in large datasets and human evaluation studies.
+I've been an audio and music ML enthusiast since 2015 and am thrilled to be [developing tools](https://deepmind.google/discover/blog/transforming-the-future-of-music-creation/) that enable music enthusiasts of all expertise levels to learn about, engage with and make their own music!

 My undergraduate internships at Google and Facebook allowed me to gather SWE experience across the stack.
 I've also interned in collaborative research environments: [Mila](http://mila.quebec), [X](http://x.company), [Relation Therapeutics](https://www.relationrx.com/) and [DeepMind](http://deepmind.com).
 Since graduate years, I've mentored and taught in academia and industry for 100s of hours.